We are thrilled to welcome THE CARRIVICK SISTERS for our first Live at Lunchtime concert on Saturday 2 March.

 These events are family-friendly and under-18s go free (accompanied by a paying adult).
 There will be a very relaxed atmosphere, and if children make some noise, that's fine!
 There will be activity and colouring sheets for younger children and a break-out room at the back for anyone that needs it, where there will be toys and a bit of space, with the audio of the gig piped into the room.
-Our bar won't be serving alcohol but tea, coffee and a range of soft drinks will be on offer.

 The concert itself is not specifically aimed at children, although is very family-friendly.
 These events are aimed at people who perhaps cannot make our usual Friday evening events, as well as our regular audience.
 And remember, if you already have a season ticket for Spring/Summer 2024, you get this one for free!